 5 Day Keto Meal Plan

-The ketogenic diet is many amazing things, but it's crucial to remember that keto is a diuretic.
+The ketogenic diet is many amazing things, but it's crucial to remember that keto is also a diuretic.

 When we drastically remove carbs from our diet, it causes the body to release more water and electrolytes—which may make you pee a lot—the reason why it’s vital to drink a lot of water and supplement with quality salt, vitamins, and minerals when living a low-carb, high-fat lifestyle.